Open Today 10 AM – 9 PM

 Celebrate Jellycat’s Jingle Jingle collection launch featuring all-new 2024 holiday releases.
 Receive a free Jellycat snowman ornament with any purchase of $100 or more.
 Plus enter to win an exclusive giveaway and more fun surprises!
 Be there, or be jelly!

-RSVP to icaopening@icaboston.org.
+Enjoy a special look at the exhibitions and complimentary refreshments at this exciting evening event!
+RSVP to events@icaboston.org.
 Not a member?
 Join now to attend the opening.
-Free for members.

 Flashback to Flash Dance, Purple Rain, Ghostbusters, and the iconic art and culture of the 1980s!
 This thriller of a Halloween event features DJs spinning disco beats and the best of the ’80s, breakdancing and other pop-up performances, an artist-created photo moment, and much more.
 Find a totally awesome ’80s outfit, dance with somebody, and have the time of your life!